MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-funding-limits.md

 <i>Filter criteria is required for updating amounts.
 Provide a value or range and try again.</i>

 A filter can be provided for a single contract, a list, or a range of contracts when an update is performed.
-See related link for example - https://learn.microsoft.com/en-us/dynamics365/fin-ops-core/fin-ops/get-started/advanced-filtering-query-options
+For more information about filtering, see [Advanced filtering and query syntax](/dynamics365/fin-ops-core/fin-ops/get-started/advanced-filtering-query-options).

 ### Funding limit history